code-pushup/cli/packages/plugin-doc-coverage/README.md

      plugins: [
        // ...
        await docCoveragePlugin({
-         coverageToolCommand: {
-           command: 'npx',
-           args: ['compodoc', '-p', 'tsconfig.doc.json', '-e', 'json'],
-         },
+         sourceGlob: ['**/*.ts'],
        }),
      ],
    };
    ```

-5. (Optional) Reference individual audits or the provided plugin group which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).
+4. (Optional) Reference individual audits or the provided plugin group which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

    💡 Assign weights based on what influence each documentation type should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).